2005:

 The TV sitcom, The Nutt House, co-created by Mel Brooks for

 Touchstone/Disney, first airs on NBC.
-An American variation on the BBC classic "Fawlty
+An American variation on the BBC

-Towers," the series stars Harvey Korman and Cloris Leachman.
-The expensive interior hotel scenes have
+classic "Fawlty Towers," the series stars Harvey Korman and Cloris Leachman.
+A broad

-been shot at the Disney-MGM Studios.
 (Unfortunately the series will be canceled after just 6 episodes.)

 1946: